asaddi/ComfyUI-YALLM-node/README.md

 ## "Text Latch" Node

 This is basically "Show Text" with memory.
+Whenever the node is executed, if there is an input and if the "replace" switch is true, the incoming string will replace the contents of the textbox.

 The input is optional, meaning you can mute the node leading into it or even disconnect it.

-The node will output whatever is currently being displayed.
+The node will output whatever is currently being displayed in the textbox.
 The node text will also be saved in exported workflows and generated images.

 ## My Related Projects